onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Release Guidelines.rst

 Update the APPC Artifact Download Versions
 ------------------------------------------

-These changes should be performed in your local copy of the appc/deployment repository.
+The following operations should be performed in your local copy of the appc/deployment repository.

 1. Open the "installation/appc/pom.xml" file.

    a.
 Set the "<appc.release.version>" property to the version of APPC that you just released.
    b.
 Set the "<appc.cdt.version>" property to the version of APPC CDT that you just released.

 2. Open the "cdt/pom.xml" file.

    a.
 Set the "<appc.release.version>" to the version of APPC CDT that you just released.

 3. Open the "installation/appc/src/main/docker/Dockerfile" file.

    a.
 Make sure that the ccsdk image version listed on the "FROM" line is set to the released (non snapshot) version of
-      ccsdk that you want to use.
+      ccsdk that you want to use to build APPC on.

 4. Commit and push these changes to Gerrit.
 Merge the change, once the verify job completes.

 Prepare to Release the Docker Images